-- A Stadium card stays in play when you play it. - Only one Stadium card can be in play at a time-if a new one comes into play, discard the old one and end its effects. - · You can't play a Stadium card if a card with the same name is already in play. - · You can play only one Stadium card each turn.
+- · A Stadium stays in play when you play it. - Only one Stadium can be in play at a time-if a new one comes into play, discard the old one and end its effects. - You can't play a Stadium card if a Stadium with the same name is already in play. - · You can play only one Stadium card each turn.